bunszr/Additive_Scene_Helper/README.md

 <img src="Assets/Additive Scene Helper/Images/Screenshot 01.png" >

-It is not enough to collect our scenes under a certain folder to use this tool. <br>
-Our scenes must assign to Editor Build Settings.
-So that you can reorder our scenes and remove specific ones.
+It is not enough to collect our scenes under certain folder to use this tool.
+In addition, it is necessary to make assignments to the Editor Build Setting and our LevelManager asset.
+In this way, we can intervene in the order of our scenes through our LevelManager asset.

 <img src="Assets/Additive Scene Helper/Images/Screenshot 02.png">